 A Menu With Something for Everyone To Love.
 Stop by for a hearty breakfast, tasty lunch or early dinner at Fescues Restaurant at Big Sky.
 Enjoy a full menu of food and drink in quiet, comfortable surroundings.
 The atmosphere may be soothing and serene, but the food is livelier than you might expect.Start your day with juice, fresh fruit, or even a gourmet pastry.
-Enjoy a steaming fresh, hot cup’o'Joe to get your blood flowing for those early morning tee times.
+Enjoy a steaming fresh, hot cup’o’Joe to get your blood flowing for those early morning tee times.
 For lunch, take your choice of sandwiches, salads or soups.
-We even serve low carb selections for those who are counting carbs along with their strokes.
+Gluten free options are available, as well.

 Libations are served at your table or you can settle your golf bets in our full service bar.
 Fescues is a happy place, filled with a very unique group of people who all have something in common: the good fortune to have experienced Big Sky Golf.